 - Optional: chopped fresh dill for garnish

-- Blend flour with sour cream.
-Temper sour cream mixture by whisking in a little hot soup.
+Blend flour with sour cream.
+Temper the sour cream mixture by whisking in a little hot soup.

-- Pour tempered sour cream into hot soup, whisking constantly, until it comes to a boil.
+Pour tempered sour cream back into the hot soup, whisking constantly, until it comes to a boil.
 Reduce heat to low and simmer 3 minutes or until slightly thickened.